martinstoeckli/SilentNotes/README.md

 * The [TipTap](https://tiptap.dev)/[ProseMirror](https://prosemirror.net/) editor made it possible to offer WYSIWYG note editing across platforms.
 * Cryptograhic tasks are solved with the [Bouncy Castle](https://bouncycastle.org/) crypto API.
 * The clean and minimalistic [Flurl](https://flurl.dev/) library helped a lot to keep the HTTP requests readable.
-* A databinding system between C# and the HTML views was developed with the help of the [vue.js](https://vuejs.org/) framework.